 Projects and Initiatives

-The goal of this working group is to identify questions, needs, gaps, priorities in areas related to obesity and cancer.
+The goal of this work group is to identify questions, needs, gaps, priorities in areas related to obesity and cancer.

 The Accumulating Data to Optimally Predict obesity Treatment (ADOPT) Project